pic

 • ‘Silent’ liver disease.
 There are usually no symptoms.

-• NASH is the inflammatory version that affects 20-30M Americans.
+• MASH is the inflammatory version that affects 20-30M Americans.

-• NASH can progress to cirrhosis, liver failure and liver cancer.
+• MASH can progress to cirrhosis, liver failure and liver cancer.

 • #1 indication for liver transplant referral in U.S.